TYPO3/Fluid/Documentation/Usage/Structure.rst

 * When no Layout is used, *the template is rendered directly* and will output everything not contained in an `<f:section>`
 * When a Layout is used, *the Template itself is not rendered directly*.
-  Instead, the Template defines any number of `<f:section>` which contain the pieces that will be rendered from the layout using `<f:render>`
+  Instead, the Template defines any number of `<f:section>` containers which contain the pieces that will be rendered from the layout using `<f:render>`

 You can choose freely between using a layout and not using one - even when rendering templates in an MVC context, some templates might use layouts and